His Art

 - See all paintings

-Tilden painted thousands of countryside scenes in locations throughout Northern and Southern California and beyond, including Oregon, Arizona, Illinois, Kentucky, Indiana, Michigan, Ohio, New Jersey, Pennsylvania, and New York.
+Tilden painted thousands of countryside scenes throughout Northern and Southern California and beyond, including Oregon, Arizona, Illinois, Kentucky, Indiana, Michigan, Ohio, New Jersey, Pennsylvania, and New York.

 The Redwoods paintings